Project Shadowchaser

-Project Shadowchaser, also known as Shadowchaser and Project: Shadowchaser, is a 1992 science fiction film by director John Eyres.
-It is the first installment in the direct-to-video film series Project Shadowchaser.
+Project Shadowchaser, also known as Shadowchaser and Project: Shadowchaser, is a 1992 American direct-to-video science fiction film by director John Eyres.
+It is the first installment in the Project Shadowchaser film series.

-Synopsis
+Plot

 Armed terrorists, led by a super android named Romulus (Frank Zagarino), take over a high rise hospital with the president's daughter Sarah (Meg Foster) as hostage.
 The android has been corrupted by its government creator Kinderman (Joss Ackland).

 The FBI, led by Trevanian (Paul Koslo), gets the hospital architect, Desilva (Martin Kove), out of cryogenic prison and desperately asks for his help.

 Desilva has a criminal past, but is thought the only person who can find a way to design a surprise raid.
 However, a mistake is made and, instead of the architect, an ex-pro football player, serving "cryo-time" for murder, is revived.
 The football player pretends to be Dixon (the architect) to stay out of prison; however, when the FBI's plan goes wrong, Desilva must face the android alone.